sage-org/sage-org.github.io/index.md

 ## What is SaGe?

 SaGe is a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) query engine for [Knowledge Graphs](https://en.wikipedia.org/wiki/Knowledge_Graph) that implements [Web preemption](#preemption).
 Web preemption ensures 2 main properties:
 * It ensures a fair sharing of server ressources among clients without quotas.
-A client cannot block the server with a long running query conuming all CPU and memory of the server.
 Web preemption greatly improves time for first results and average workload completion time.

 * As the the server is fair, Sage ensures that any SPARQL query delivers complete results ie. Sparql queries cannot be interrupted after a quota of time fixed by knowledge graph provider.
 This is a crucial property for building applications based on online knowledge graphs.